 Other exciting products include Chinese fortune-telling sticks, sari-covered photo albums, mango wood boxes and hand-carved soapstone elephants from India, plus many other gifts with an oriental twist.

-The new range of Oriental Museum gifts is now available.
-Featuring the museum's much-loved dragon logo, the range includes something for everyone.
+We sell a range of Oriental Museum gifts.
 Choose from the 100% fairtrade organic cotton shopping bag, handy pocket sized notebooks, magnetic bookmarks or a range of pens, rulers, erasers and other stationery for all the family.
 Look out for our pencils made from recycled CD cases.

 With prices from £1 many of these make great pocket money purchases for younger visitors to take away as a momento of their visit.